-Chapter 8: ADAC Fundamentals
+Chapter 7: ADAC Fundamentals

-Ethernet Routing Switch 3500 Series supports the Auto-Detection and Auto-Configuration (ADAC) of Avaya IP Phones.
+Auto-Detection and Auto-Configuration (ADAC) is supported on Avaya IP Phones.
 With ADAC, you can automatically configure the switch to support and prioritize IP Phone traffic.

 When ADAC is enabled and a Avaya IP Phone is connected to the switch, the switch automatically configures the VLAN, port, and Quality of Service (QoS) settings necessary for the transmission of signal and voice between the Avaya IP Phone and the switch.